laurentmas/Ecto1LightAndMagicBoard/README.md

  - 12 : Hazard Lights ON/OFF
  - 13 : Left Turn Light ON/OFF
  - 14 : Right Turn ON/OFF
- - 15 : Klaxon Sound ON/OFF
+ - 15 : Klaxon Sound ON/OFF (215 if using the button)
- - 16 : Engine Sound ON/OFF
+ - 16 : Engine Sound ON/OFF (216 if using the button)
- - 17 : Siren Sound ON/OFF
+ - 17 : Siren Sound ON/OFF  (217 if using the button)
  - 18 : AUX1 ON/OFF
  - 19 : Music ON / Next / OFF
  - 20 : Strobe Lights ON/OFF